Property Tax2026-03-16

 TexasNo state income taxReport franchise tax if applicable

-FloridaNo state income taxLocal property tax filings
+FloridaNo state income taxLocal tax filings

 For multi-state properties, allocate income by days rented in each area.
 This avoids double taxation on net rental income.
 Consult a CPA for complex rental income reporting scenarios.